 Posted by: BrightMove in Recruiting Software Blog, February 8, 2011

 by Traci K and BrightMove Staffing Software and Recruiting Software

 In December, Monster.com came out with their Top 11 HR & Recruitment Blogs for 2011.
 Having some spare time to take a look at a few of their top picks, I came to one that had many interesting posts, however one in particular intrigued me.
-Rehaul.com is a website/blog by Lance Haun.
-Last summer, he put out there for all to see a post entitled Making Employee Careers Competent.
+Lance Haun put out there for all to see in a post entitled Making Employee Careers Competent.
 Skimming through the text, the conclusion was a few short paragraphs with a brilliant idea:

 An administrative assistant who can type 75 wpm and answer a multi-line phone but can’t do a page layout in Microsoft Word or know how formulas work in Microsoft Excel has little chance of getting a job later down the line if he or she doesn’t up their skill level in these areas.
 A mechanic that has no idea about the computer based tools that can be used in his or her field needs that opportunity to learn about it.
 In some instances, they simply just need to know about something bigger than their day to day jobs.

 And it isn’t just about teaching raw skills.
 That’s the fundamental part that HR folks should all be doing anyway (for our own company’s benefit if nothing else).
 It is about teaching people how to investigate new things, research their careers and other interests and learn about the world outside of their cube, workbench or corner office.
 It’s about thinking that the way to personal fulfillment might not be through their career at all but (gasp) the things outside of work.
 And if they are looking for career fulfillment, helping them achieve it (whether it be at your company or the next one down the line).

 Pie in the sky?
 Of course it is.